-Mountainfilm on Tour and Spruce Peak Arts present a selection of environmentally-minded films.
+Mountainfilm on Tour and Spruce Peak Arts presented a selection of environmentally-minded films.
 These culturally rich, adventure-packed and incredibly inspiring documentary films are curated from the annual Mountainfilm festival held in Telluride, Colorado.

-In lieu of a traditional in-person gathering, the Spruce Peak Performing Arts Center in Stowe, VT will be hosting a virtual screening of Mountainfilm on Tour with an inspiring program of films that explore themes connected to Mountainfilm’s mission of using the power of film, art and ideas to inspire audiences to create a better world.
+In lieu of a traditional in-person gathering, the Spruce Peak Performing Arts Center in Stowe, VT hosted a virtual screening of Mountainfilm on Tour with an inspiring program of films that explore themes connected to Mountainfilm’s mission of using the power of film, art and ideas to inspire audiences to create a better world.

 Our 2021 Mountainfilm Line-up